D2R-Gimli/GimliMod/mods/gimli_README.txt

 [CHANGELOG]
 ----------------------
+# v3.2c
+	- Added more objects for pathfinding (Tree, HFQ, Radament, LK chests..)
+	- Changed the texture on Tower chest + Specialchest from A5

+# v3.2b
+	- Lighting/Pathfinding changes

+# v3.2a
+	- TZ fixes

 # v3.2
 	- hotfix for crap / superior items
 	- activated back the pathfinding hints

 # v3.1
 	- Patch 2.6 updates for all modfiles